 In the rental property industry it is inevitable that Landlords

 and Tenants will have disagreements on property condition before and after tenant occupancy.
-Unfortunately these disagreements can result in the tenant suing a landlord for money back that was withheld from a tenant’s security deposit tenantlandlordsignfunds for tenant damage repairs, etc. When this happens ( and it will sooner or later) following Landlord best practices will help ensure the Landlord doesn’t lose the lawsuit, or at least is prepared to prove to the judge why the tenant should not get their money back.
+Unfortunately these disagreements can result in the tenant suing a landlord for money back that was withheld from a tenant’s security deposit funds for tenant damage repairs, etc. When this happens ( and it will sooner or later) following Landlord best practices will help ensure the Landlord doesn’t lose the lawsuit, or at least is prepared to prove to the judge why the tenant should not get their money back.
 In several years of running Real Property Management North Puget Sound in Everett, WA, I have seen how to succeed in court.
 I have summarized these main lessons learned below in a Top 5 Things To Do To Prepare For When A Tenant Sues You.

 1.Move-in Condition Checklist.
 Perform a thorough move-in condition checklist with the tenants on or before the 1st day of the tenants occupying the rental unit.
 Be sure to note any and all existing damage on the checklist.
 Be detail-oriented with the description of existing damage.
 A good example might be to note, “minor scratches on hardwood floor, 10 inches in front of glass sliding door in dining room”.
 A poor example would be, “minor scratches on hardwood floor.”
 The latter description is very general and can get a Landlord in trouble from a tenant who claims that they did not cause scratches at all.
 Even if there are new scratches elsewhere that were indeed caused by the tenant it would be hard for a Landlord to prove it without a proper description in the beginning.
 Have the tenant sign the move-in condition report agreeing to what has been noted.
 A signed move-in condition checklist agreeing to what has been noted at move-in.
 A signed move-in condition checklist will be essential information to have in small claims court.